bag3318/RockPaperScissors/docs/Code.md

       [:PAPER, :ROCK],
       [:ROCK, :SCISSORS]
     ]
-    LOSERS = WINNERS.map { |i,j| [j,i] } # this will take the original WINNERS array and flip the symbols, thus returning a loss for the user/player
+    LOSERS = WINNERS.map { |wp,lp| [lp,wp] } # this will take the original WINNERS array and flip the symbols, thus returning a loss for the user/player
     INIT_STRINGS = [
       ColorizedString["You are about to enter a rock-paper-scissors best of 3 match."].colorize(:green), ColorizedString["Press the return/enter key to continue..."].colorize(:green),